ghislainfourny/tyson-tutorial/README.md

 ("boolean") "bar"
 ```

 TYSON, however, does not know of any other types, and validation must be done separately.
-For example, the following value is comformant TYSON, even though it is to be expected that some machinery in the outside world would say it is invalid:
+For example, the following value is comformant TYSON, even though it is to be expected that some machinery in the outside world, aware of the documentation of `my-integer`, would say it is invalid:

 ```
 ("my-integer") "1.1"